aswna/rust_fizzbuzz/README.md

 # Introduction
-This is a Rust Fizz Buzz written in TDD to get familiar with Rust.
+This is a Rust Fizz Buzz implementation written in TDD to get familiar with Rust.

 # Prerequisites
 Visit https://www.rust-lang.org/tools/install and follow the